HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 VkResult res = vkCreateInstance(&createInfo, NULL, &instance);
 ```

-You'll see that `instance` was defined in our skeleton code we began with.
-We should of course check if the `VkResult` is an error.
+We should check:

+- Is our driver compatible?
+- Was our call to `vkCreateInstance()` succcessful?

 We can do this with the following code:

 ```cpp
 if (res == VK_ERROR_INCOMPATIBLE_DRIVER) {